fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/diary.md

 - Summarized tasks (Task 01 and 02) for presenations

 ## 2013-02-28
-- Patrick added some proposals about task 1 and task 2
+- Patrick added some proposals about task01 and task02

 ## 2013-02-26
 - New team member Alejandro added